AntelopeIO/leap/README.md

 Your best bet is to follow the instructions for your Ubuntu base, but we make no guarantees.

 ## Binary Installation
 This is the fastest way to get started.
-From the latest [Release](https://github.com/AntelopeIO/leap/releases/latest) page, download a binary for one of our [Supported Operating Systems](#supported-operating-systems), or visit the [Release Tags](https://github.com/AntelopeIO/leap/releases) page to download a binary for a specific version of Leap.
+From the [latest release](https://github.com/AntelopeIO/leap/releases/latest) page, download a binary for one of our [supported operating systems](#supported-operating-systems), or visit the [release tags](https://github.com/AntelopeIO/leap/releases) page to download a binary for a specific version of Leap.

 Once you have a `*.deb` file downloaded for your version of Ubuntu, you can install it as follows:
 ```bash